a-telier/the-pink-turnip/README.md

     [See the project - Home Chopped.](https://github.com/Frozenaught/homechopped/tree/master/app)

 ## Acknowledgements
-Many thanks to my mentor Moosa for encouraging me to continue in this program, and to the Code Institute staff who kindly adapted my schedule and gave me a few extra weeks.
+Many thanks to my mentor Moosa for encouraging me to continue this program, and to the Code Institute staff who kindly adapted my schedule.

-Thank you to my fiancé, Jonatan, for his patience and kindness and for being a true partner.
+Thank you to my fiancé, Jonatan, for his patience and kindness, and for being a true partner.